defunkt/coffee-mode/README.md

       (make-local-variable 'tab-width)
       (set 'tab-width 2)

-      ;; If you don't have js2-mode
-      (setq coffee-js-mode 'javascript-mode)

       ;; If you don't want your compiled files to be wrapped (setq coffee-args-compile '("-c" "--bare"))